Start typing for quick search or press enter for more detailed search results

 The hospital's vital work of treating, rehabilitating and releasing sick, injured and orphaned native wildlife means the hospital has grown to be one of the busiest wildlife hospitals in the world.

-2019 saw over 12,200 animals, including 600 Koalas admitted into the hospital - a service that is provided free of charge to the community.
+2020 saw almost 13,800 animals, including over 600 Koalas admitted into the hospital - a service that is provided free of charge to the community.

 Did you know that koalas are classified as vulnerable in Queensland?
 Sadly, this means there is a real and significant risk of koalas becoming extinct in our local area.